algosup/2023-2024-project-3-virtual-processor-team-2/documents/functional/Functional Specification Document.md

 </details>

 # **1. Introduction**
-The goal of the project is to create a [Virtual Processor](#Virtual-Processor-id) and an [Interpreter](#Interpreter-id) for running assembly code on that processor.
-We need to create our [Assembly Language](#112-assembly-language), create a [C](#C-id) program using [C Standard Libraries](#C-Standard-Libraries_id) that can read text files, detect semantic and syntactical errors.
+The goal of the project is to create a [virtual processor](#Virtual-Processor-id) and an [interpreter](#Interpreter-id) for running assembly code on that processor.
+We need to create our [assembly language](#112-assembly-language), create a [C](#C-id) program using [C Standard Libraries](#C-Standard-Libraries_id) that can read text files, detect semantic and syntactical errors.
 We also need to implement a virtual system displaying text in a [Virtual Terminal](#Virtual-Terminal-id), that can be accessed from the assembly code.

 ## **1.1 Purpose of the document**
 The Functional Specification Document is a document that provides detailed information.
 This document is created based on the high-level requirements identified in the Call For Tender and provides traceability on the functional specifications.
 Included in this document will be the detailed functional requirements including use cases, system inputs and outputs, process flows, diagrams, and mock-ups.

 ## **1.2 Project Scope**
-The main goal is to create our own [Assembly Language](#Assembly-Language-id), which would be more understandable, readable, and easier to use than traditional Assembly Languages.
+The main goal is to create our own [assembly language](#Assembly-Language-id), which would be more understandable, readable, and easier to use than traditional Assembly Languages.
- Moreover, also creates an [Interpreter](#Interpreter-id) capable of reading and compiling these files.
+ Moreover, also creates an [interpreter](#Interpreter-id) capable of reading and compiling these files.
 The compiled code can then be run on emulated small and limited devices, providing an extended range of functionalities for users.

-   - Creation of a specialized [Assembly Language](#Assembly-Language-id) for small devices with a limited amount of capacities.
+   - Creation of a specialized [assembly language](#Assembly-Language-id) for small devices with a limited amount of capacities.
-   - Creation of an [Interpreter](#Interpreter-id) which will be able to run the code provided in our new language.
+   - Creation of an [interpreter](#Interpreter-id) which will be able to run the code provided in our new language.
    - The whole project will be create using [C](#C-id) language (version [C99](#C99-id))

 ## **1.3 Out of Scope**
 ### **1.3.1 Facilities**
 We have outlined certain out-of-scope features designed to assist developers and clients in comprehending the product's amelioration:

-   - Implementation of a [Debugger](#Debugger-id), facilitating a clear understanding of program execution and helping in comprehending how the [Virtual Processor](#Virtual-Processor-id) interprets the language.
+   - Implementation of a [debugger](#Debugger-id), facilitating a clear understanding of program execution and helping in comprehending how the [virtual processor](#Virtual-Processor-id) interprets the language.
-   - The implementation of a verbose mode which gives more information when the code is running.
+   - The implementation of a [verbose mode](#Verbose-mode-id) which gives more information when the code is running.

 ### **1.3.2 Code Structure**
-- In the future, we aim to create an [Assembler](#Assembler-id) system that would give more efficiency for the program execution.
+- In the future, we aim to create an [assembler](#Assembler-id) system that would give more efficiency for the program execution.

 ## **1.4 Related documents**